tanishqsatsangi/tanishqsatsangi/README.md

 - 👋 Hi, I’m @tanishqsatsangi
-- 👀 I’m interested in Android App Development and looking out for job opportunties in the mobile domain.
+- 👀 I’m interested in Android App Development and in the mobile domain.
 - 🌱 Currently learning hybrid app develoment
 - 💞️ I’m looking to collaborate on Projects/
 - 📫 How to reach me Email-tanishqsatsangi@gmail.com